openmindsclub/H4ckT0b3rF3st-2k21/open_source_stories/tux's _twin.md

-# tux twin
+# tux's twin

 once upon a time in  an old village a library that was know to be the source of knowledge to all the near villages </br>
 it had a vast books collection even the most rare books you can think of </br>
 it was guarded by a familly </br>

-thier role was to protect the library and make sure that the knowledge is shared because what's not shared is lost </br>
+thier role was to protect the library and make sure that the knowledge is shared because **what's not shared is lost** </br>
 the librarian position was inherited each generation the current librarian trains his succesor since birth to be able to protect the open source world </br>
 the librarians never work alone they always has a warrior named tux </br>
 he's a legendary creature in the shape of a penguin it has super power and each 150 year a new tux egg is created in the open source forest the most dangerous place you can think of </br>

 tux was loved by everyone he was cute and adorable, nice and helps anyone but still he always felt alone </br>
 no one was like him </br>
 his best friend was the librarian and he only knows the people that comes to the library </br>